celestiaorg/docs/developers/prompt-scavenger.md

 The rest of the tutorial will assume you will be building the script and running it where the light node is in your localhost.

 We can now check if your account has been successfully funded by running the following command.
-If your balance is still 0, wait a few minutes and try again.
+If your balance is still 0, wait a few seconds and try again.

 ```sh
 celestia state balance